Subchapter 5. Electrical Safety Orders

 Service Entrance Switch (Main Switch).
 The disconnecting means and overcurrent protection installed at or near the service point.

 Service Equipment.
-The necessary equipment, usually consisting of circuit breaker or switch and fuses, and their accessories, intended to constitute the main control and means of cutoff for the supply to a building or structure.
+The necessary equipment, usually consisting of one or more circuit breakers or switches and fuses, and their accessories, connected to the load end of service conductors to a building or other structure, or an otherwise designated area, and intended to constitute the main control and means of cutoff for the supply to a building or structure.

 Service Factor.
 A multiplier which, applied to the rated output of an electric machine, indicates a permissible loading which may be carried continuously under the conditions for that service factor.

 Service Point.
-The point of connection between the facilities of the serving agency and those of the consumer.
+The point of connection between the facilities of the serving agency and those of the premises wiring.

 Shielded Cable.
 A cable in which the insulated conductor(s) is enclosed in a conducting envelope(s), so constructed that substantially every point on the surface of the insulation is at ground potential or at some predetermined potential with respect to ground.